Skip to content

 Penalties for contracting without a license

 Your electrician license protects yourself, customers, and the public, and the TDLR takes these violations seriously.
-Operating without a license could land you a hefty $1,000-$3,500 fine and/or a one-year license suspension
+Operating without a license could land you a hefty $500 to-$5,000 fine and/or a revocation of your license.

 The Department looks at various factors to determine the penalty, including the number of similar violations in the past and what level of penalty is necessary to avoid this reoccurring.